 Few WordPress hosting providers are transparent about pricing and performance

 This universal principle is also the reason why Raidboxes is still significantly faster than 1&1, although certain elements, such as NGINX instead of Apache Server, have already been copied.

 At Raidboxes you have the guaranteed resources of a CPU core and 2 GB of RAM starting with the Starter plan.
 Not least because of this, WordPress professionals come to the conclusion that the offer is cheap and fair.
 Hosting laypeople often don't understand this, because they can't estimate the offered performance.

 According to our research, there is only one provider in Germany that communicates this transparently: ALL-INKL.
 The smallest package starts with 99 other customers on one server - the largest package with 29 other customers.

-Since customers can run up to 100 websites on one package, the exact relation between server capacity and websites is nevertheless unclear.
-Nevertheless, other providers can take an example from this, since the distribution is not mentioned at any other provider.
+Since customers there can run up to 100 websites on one package, the exact relation between server capacity and websites is nevertheless unclear.
+Nevertheless, other host can take an example from this, since the distribution is not mentioned with any other provider.
 It is not uncommon that even the RAM is completely concealed.

 What should my WordPress hosting cost?